celikmustafa89/usedCarDatabase/README.md

 <h3>According to Figure 1:</h3>
 <ul>
    <li>
-   <b>5 columns</b> [<i>vehicleType, gearbox, model, fuelType, notRepairedDamage</i>] have missing values.
+   <b><font color="#ffbf00">5 columns</font></b> [<i>vehicleType, gearbox, model, fuelType, notRepairedDamage</i>] have missing values.
 Depending on the model, these columns can be removed completely.
 However, these columns could be important for the model.
 So, the records that have null values can be removed.
 By removing the null values column can be saved for the model.
-In the table, notRepairedDamage column has <b>72060 missing value</b> which is the <b>19%</b> of the whole dataset.
+In the table, notRepairedDamage column has <b><font color="#ffbf00">72060 missing value</font></b> which is the <b><font color="#ffbf00">19%</font></b> of the whole dataset.
 In this case, removing each record is not the best option.
 It seems better to drop whole column.
    </li>

    <li>
-   In the whole dataset, <b>110572</b> records has at least one missing value.
-Removing these records are not the best option because it causes  <b>33% data loss</b>.
+   In the whole dataset, <b><font color="#ffbf00">110572</font></b> records has at least one missing value.
+Removing these records are not the best option because it causes  <b><font color="#ffbf00">33% data loss</font></b>.
 So, data loss can be decreased by dropping some non-important columns or a representing value can be assigned the missing values.
    </li>
 </ul>